-Edward J. Fox, M.D.Professor of Orthopaedics and Rehabilitation and Medicine
+Edward Joseph Fox, M.D.Professor of Orthopaedics and Rehabilitation and Medicine

 Penn State Hershey Bone and Joint Institute